Out for Justice

-Out for Justice is a 1991 American neo-noir vigilante action thriller film directed by John Flynn and co-produced by and starring Steven Seagal as Gino Felino, a veteran police detective who sets out to avenge his partner Bobby's murder by killing Richie, the trigger-happy, drug-addicted mafioso culprit.
+Out for Justice is a 1991 American action thriller film directed by John Flynn, starring and co-produced by Steven Seagal.
+Seagal plays Gino Felino, a veteran New York City police detective who sets out to avenge his partner Bobby's murder by killing the trigger-happy, drug-addicted mafioso culprit (played by William Forsythe).
+The film also features Jerry Orbach, Jo Champa and Gina Gershon.

-The film was released theatrically on April 12, 1991.
+The film was released theatrically by Warner Bros. on April 12, 1991.
+It received mixed-to-negative reviews, but was a commercial success.